dev-gothi/Python-Projects/Contact Book/README.md

 # 📇 DG Contact Book

-A simple command-line **Contact Book** application built in Python using Object-Oriented Programming (OOP).
+It is a simple command-line **Contact Book** application built in Python using Object-Oriented Programming (OOP).
 It lets you add, view, search, update, and delete contacts, with data persisted locally in a JSON file.

 ---